 - Failing to get informed consent from the patient

 - Failure to get the patient’s complete medical history

 - Failure to identify developing infection occurring after treatment

 Sepsis usually presents with a fever, elevated leukocytes or white blood cells, falling blood pressure, loss of consciousness, abdominal pain, confusion, decreased urination, and heart pumping abnormalities.

 Sepsis Malpractice Settlement – Do I Have a Case?

 In order to file a sepsis lawsuit and win, you must first prove that there existed a doctor-patient relationship, which can be done via the furnishing of medical charts and prescription notes.
 Then, you must prove that the health professional acted in a negligent manner, and that this negligence was the direct cause of your sepsis, leading to you or a loved one suffering complications or losing their life.
 Sepsis has a 50 percent mortality rate, so it is important to seek immediate medical attention at the first sign of symptoms.

 Medical Negligence Sepsis Lawyers – Call Us Now!

-A sepsis lawyer in Chicago can help you collect compensation if you or a loved one suffered further health complications, or if their life was cut short due to sepsis.
+A sepsis lawyer can help you collect compensation if you or a loved one suffered further health complications, or if their life was cut short due to sepsis.
 Sepsis malpractice settlement amounts vary, depending on the damages claimant is eligible for at the time that the injury occurred, as well as the weight of the evidence and the ability of your sepsis malpractice attorney to present a compelling case to hospital insurance representatives or a judge and jury at trial.
-All cases are different, and this is why it’s important to talk with a sepsis attorney in Chicago to learn more about your legal options for compensation.
+All cases are different, and this is why it’s important to talk with a sepsis attorney to learn more about your legal options for compensation.
 Please call 1 (773) 825-3547 NOW for your FREE legal consultation into medical negligence sepsis claims.
 We look forward to hearing from you.